sijanonly/pandas-and-scikit-handson/pandas-handson/news sentiment analysis/sentiment_analysis.md

 <img src="learningcurve.png">

- - In the figure, we can see that validation score increases with growing training instances, while the training score remains constant with a growing training sets.
+ - In the figure, we can see that training score attends maximum value regardless of increasing size of training data.
- - Here, increasing training set size will obviously increase the validation score.
+ - Also, validation score increases with growing training instances
  - So, it can be concluded that 'rbf' kernel is a high variance estimator which over-fits our data.
 This high variance model can be improved by adding more training samples.

+In my opinion, sentiment analysis can not be totally derived from concrete science as we are dealing with emotions and feelings of people.
+The best observation could be testing whether our classifier is good to predict correct output in unseen data set.
+And, at the same time, the selection of best classifier depends upon your need as well.
+For example, you are developing a model to classify patients cancer diagnosis report.
+Here, if you model happens to have higher False Positive value (means you model is saying that patient have cancer when they do not), it is a critical issue.
+In such case, you should look for a better model, try to use different classifier with different parameters for your test data, and figure out the best one.s

 ```python